-D State-Law Protection for Pre-1972 Sound Recordings
+D Pre-1972 Sound Recordings

 As noted above, Congress did not federalize the copyrights in already existing sound recordings when it added them to the Copyright Act.
-States are free to apply their own law to such sound recordings until 2067.
-This bifurcation raises significant questions about the scope of those rights - such as whether there is a public performance right - and about whether familiar features of federal copyright law - such as fair use and § 512 - apply to them.
-The dearth of caselaw does not help.
+Instead, it left states free to apply their own law to such sound recordings until 2067, which they did with an eclectic mix of statute, common-law copyright, misappropriation, and other bodies of law.